Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 7. Poor communication and information gaps.

-8. Communication breakdowns — between departments, teams or individual employees — lead to misunderstandings, duplicated work and costly delays.
+8. Communication breakdowns between departments, teams, or individual employees lead to misunderstandings, duplicate work, and costly delays.

 9. Inefficiency often arises when employees lack the tools, technology or workforce needed to do their jobs effectively.

-10. Outdated software, a shortage of qualified specialists or insufficient funding — any lack of resources reduces productivity and raises operating costs.
+10. Outdated software, a shortage of qualified specialists, or insufficient funding, any resource shortage, reduces productivity and increases operating costs.

 11. When information handoffs, approvals, or decision-making take too long, processes slow down.